Businesses Franchises Brokers

 Bar & Pub Business Transaction Trends

-The median sale price of bar, pub, and tavern businesses has increased in every year until 2024 – adding 36% to the median sale price during that time.
-Recent slow-down in price growth is attributable to increasing interest rates making business acquisition loans more costly.
+The median sale price of bar, pub, and tavern businesses increased after the Covid-19 pandemic, but has fallen from 2023 through 2025, largely due to increasing interest rates, making business acquisition loans more costly.

 Bar & Pub Business Valuation Multiples